Each of us is unique in our own way. We all have different thoughts, feelings, and behaviors that sum up our personalities.

 The essence of this quote is the first step to developing a strong personality.
 Unless you spend time understanding your personality traits, you won’t be able to set foot in the right direction.

-Understanding your personality means you’ll be identifying the characteristics that are natural to you and filtering out the strengths and weaknesses.
+Understanding your personality means you’ll be identifying the characteristics that are natural to you and filtering out your strengths and weaknesses.

 Since personality has an element of subjectivity, and our brains hold cognitive biases, understanding it can be a complex process.